greatsum0/oguzkaganaltas/README.md

 ## About Me :computer:

 - :wave:	My name is Oğuz Kağan.
-I am a computer engineer and have a master's degree in computer science.
+I am a computer engineer and having a master's in computer science.
 - :pushpin:	Focused on learning NLP, deeeeeep learning and machine learning.
 - :hammer_and_wrench:	Experimenting Next.js.